vicgarcia/divvystat/README.md

-dvMap is a small project I originally created for the Divvy Data Challenge.
-The app allows you to browse real time data on usage and bike availability for each Divvy station individually.
-You can see this in action at http://dvmap.chester250.com
+dvMap is a project to monitor and provide analysis on usage and outages of the Divvy bike sharing system in Chicago, IL

+see it in action at http://divvystat.us